lordtoran/wapamux-tools/README.md

 names have to already be in a Kodi-compatible ```sNNeNN```, ```NNxNN``` or equivalent format; just the season and episode number is already sufficient.
 Should autodetection by means of the directory name fail, a series name can be enforced.
-Should that fail too, a TVDB id can additionally be given.
+Should that fail too, a TVDB ID can additionally be given.

     wapamux [-s | --scan-headers] [fileext]